1. Be generous and patient

 5. Not sure if you should post something?

-No problem – just ask an admin via private message (if in doubt, talk to @camassey).
+No problem – just ask an admin via private message (if in doubt, talk to @Lauren Mele or @Steffania Crivellaro).
 We’re super friendly, and we promise to help you any way we can.

 6. Don’t spam or scrape email addresses

 We have zero tolerance for spam either in slack or via email addresses scraped from slack, and we will never sell or share your email addresses to anyone.
+DO NOT MASS DM PEOPLE, your account will be deactivated without warning.
 We’re a community for product people to share what they know and hone their craft.

-If you aren’t using these House Rules, and are making it difficult to create an awesome product management community, you may be asked to leave.
+If you aren’t following these House Rules, and are making it difficult to create an awesome product management community, you will be asked to leave.